-Except otherwise indicated, the information in this prospectus assumes no exercise of the outstanding options, no exercise of the pre-funded warrants being offered hereby, and no exercise by the underwriter of its option to purchase additional shares of our common stock.
+Except otherwise indicated, the information in this prospectus assumes no exercise of the outstanding options and no exercise by the underwriters of their option to purchase additional shares of our common stock.

 RISK FACTORS

 Investing in our common stock involves a high degree of risk.
 You should carefully consider the risks described below, and those discussed under the section entitled "Risk Factors" contained in our 2021 Annual Report and our 2022 Quarterly Reports, together with other information in this prospectus, the information and documents incorporated by reference herein, and in any free writing prospectus that we have authorized for use in connection with this offering.
 The occurrence of any of the events or developments described below could materially and adversely affect our business, financial condition, results of operations and prospects.
 In such an event, the market price of our common stock could decline and you may lose all or part of your investment.